MAUD Committee: British response

 In Britain, a number of scientists considered whether an atomic bomb was practical.
 At the University of Liverpool, Chadwick and the Polish refugee scientist Joseph Rotblat tackled the problem, but their calculations were inconclusive.
 At Cambridge, Nobel Prize in Physics laureates George Paget Thomson and William Lawrence Bragg wanted the government to take urgent action to acquire uranium ore.
 The main source of this was the Belgian Congo, and they were worried that it could fall into German hands.
 Unsure as to how to go about this, they spoke to Sir William Spens, the master of Corpus Christi College, Cambridge.
-In April 1939, he approached Sir Kenneth Pickthorn, the local Member of Parliament, who took their concerns to the Secretary of the Committee for Imperial Defence, Major General Hastings Ismay.
+In April 1939, he approached Sir Kenneth Pickthorn, the local Member of Parliament, who took their concerns to the Secretary of the Committee of Imperial Defence, Major General Hastings Ismay.
 Ismay in turn asked Sir Henry Tizard for an opinion.
 Like many scientists, Tizard was sceptical of the likelihood of an atomic bomb being developed, reckoning the odds of success at 100,000 to 1.